safesoftware/FMETraining/ServerAuthoring1Basics/Exercise1.md

 <br>**10) Publish to Server: Repository Selection**
 <br>The next dialog prompts you to choose a repository in which to store the workspace.

-For this exercise we’ll create a new repository by clicking the New button.
+For this exercise, we’ll create a new repository by clicking the New button.
 When prompted enter the name Training.

 ![](./Images/Img1.213.Ex1.NewRepository.png)